timotif/geca-calendar/README.md

 ### Hosting
 - You can host the app on a server and expose the port 8001

+### Custom calendar mode
+- Go to the _/list_ page of the web app
+- You'll see a list of all the projects
+- Select the projects you want to include in the calendar
+- Click on the Submit button
+- An address will be created for your specific calendar
+- Subscribe to that address (see below)

 #### Subscribing to a Calendar
 - *iCal*